 Closing Speaker : “Fiber Work: A Call to Responsibility and Agency”

-As a Rob R. Dunn Artist in Residence, she collaborated with Biologist Adrian Smith at Smith’s lab in the North Carolina Museum of Natural Sciences throughout the year of 2017.
+As Rob R. Dunn Artist in Residence, she collaborated with Biologist Adrian Smith at Smith’s lab in North Carolina Museum of Natural Sciences throughout the year of 2017.
 They located and cast a Pogonomyrmex ant nest in dental plaster as part of an installation in the lab; art and science research developed side by side and in conversation.
 This collaboration culminated in a presentation at NCMNS’s Science Cafe and an article in SciArt magazine.

 Return to Top